Switch to Python3

 No thoughts / preferences on this, but having a quick look at the scripts, compatibility seems doable if needed.

-#4 Updated by Mark Abraham about 1 month ago
+#4 Updated by Mark Abraham 5 months ago

 - Category set to core library

 - Target version changed from 2019 to 2020

 Paul had a look at whether we could e.g. build the docs or API support with v3.
 Currently releng is implemented in Python v2, and runs the build script from the repo in the same python process.
 But anything called via

 cmake --build could be arranged to start in a v3 interpreter.
 But since anyway we aren't targeting v3 for anything in GROMACS 2019, we can leave all of this on the table for 2019, and go all in on v3 (including for gmxapi) for 2020.

 Pascal's work is still up in Gerrit when the time comes.